cpcwood/home-server/README.md

 #### Server Tests

-RSpec and Capybara are used to run unit and feature tests on the appliation.
+RSpec and Capybara are used to run unit and feature tests on the application.

-To run test suite, run ```bin/d/rspec``` in the command line.
+To run test suite, run ```./tasks rspec``` in the command line.

 #### Frontend Tests

 Jest is used to test the client frontend JavaScript.

-To run the test suite run ```bin/d/yarn test``` in the command line.
+To run the test suite run ```./tasks yarn test``` in the command line.

 ## Usage